yingweiwo

 Pharmacodynamics

-Amodiaquine, a 4-aminoquinoline similar to chloroquine in structure and activity, has been used as both an antimalarial and an anti-inflammatory agent for more than 40 years.
-Amodiaquine is at least as effective as chloroquine, and is effective against some chloroquine-resistant strains, although resistance to amodiaquine has been reported.
-The mode of action of amodiaquine has not yet been determined.
-4-Aminoquinolines depress cardiac muscle, impair cardiac conductivity, and produce vasodilatation with resultant hypotension.
-They depress respiration and cause diplopia, dizziness and nausea.
+Amodiaquine is a 4-aminoquinoline drug with a structure and activity similar to chloroquine and has been used as an antimalarial and anti-inflammatory drug for over 40 years.
+Amodiaquine is at least as effective as chloroquine and is effective against some chloroquine-resistant strains, but resistance to amodiaquine has been reported.
+The mechanism of action of amodiaquine has not been determined.
+4-Aminoquinoline drugs can inhibit the myocardium, impair cardiac conduction, and cause vasodilation, leading to hypotension.
+They can also suppress respiration and cause double vision, dizziness, and nausea.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.